-I could only grasp the general I was not completely familiar with I had a good understanding of the meaning of texts and a small all the legal and official terms and bureaucratic jargon and knew the number of essential words and sentences written in the meaning of most technical sentences associated with the instructions of the service or used descriptions of procedural tasks, service or procedure. by the people in charge of it.
+I could only grasp the general meaning

+of texts and a small number of

+essential words and sentencesI was not completely familiar with all

+the legal and official terms and

+sentences written in the instructions of

+meaning of most technical descriptions

+associated with the service or the service or used by the people in of procedural tasks, requirements, and procedure. charge of it. deadlines.